balmjs/balmjs.github.io/docs/v2/config/scripts-webpack.md

 > ⚠️ NOTE: `webpack@4` is used by current version, and `webpack@5` is used in `balm-core@canary` (For related configuration, please refer to the corresponding webpack official documentation)

+> BalmJS will invoke analyzer, when you run `npm run prod --report`.

 ## scripts.entry

 ```ts